 Charities and local Community Groups are selected each year to benefit from the carnival collection, the main criteria being that any monies collected should be used to benefit local people and provide collectors for Carnival night.
 Charities or Groups who collect receive a share of the amount they collect, so the harder they work the more they benefit.

 The licence for the collections will be held by the Bridgwater Guy Fawkes Carnival Committee and is granted by Sedgemoor District Council.
 Collection buckets and I.D. badges will be supplied by the carnival committee to official collectors, collections take place at the Friday Fireworks, Carnival Day & during the Carnival procession.
-If your charity or group wish to apply to collect please complete the Collection Questionnaire and return it to Jon either by completing it online and saving it (Adobe Acrobat Reader required) and emailing it to Jon as an attachment or print off and return to Jon at 29 Wilde Close, Burnham on Sea, Somerset TA8 1RL.
+If your charity or group wish to apply to collect please complete the Collection Questionnaire and return it to Mike either by completing it online and saving it (Adobe Acrobat Reader required) and emailing it to Mike as an attachment or print off and return to Mike Dodden at 34 North Street, Bridgwater, Somerset TA6 3YD.

 The collections prior to 1963 were carried out by the St Johns Ambulance.
 Since that date the Carnival Committee have taken responsibility themselves and the collection has gone from £245 in 1963 to a peak of £30,701 in 2006.
 Some noticeable changes being in 1985 when the £1 coin was introduced, unfortunately for us most people had worked out what they were by 1986.
 A wet night also has a marked influence on the collection, although this rarely happens you can see the impact in 1995 & 2005 for example and in 2000 when much of the country was flooded although it was dry for Bridgwater Carnival.